-FormFactor operates within the semiconductor equipment and consumables industry.
-We sell custom products to chip manufacturers operating within the broader semiconductor industry.
+FormFactor operates within the semiconductor test and measurement equipment industry.
+We sell products to chip manufacturers and others operating within the broader semiconductor industry.
 Our business necessarily involves many operational and market-driven risks.
-A list of risk factors associated with our business can be found in our Annual Report on Form 10-K for our fiscal year ended December 31, 2016, as filed with the SEC and in the Annual Report to Stockholders which accompanies this Proxy Statement.
-Our Board of Directors exercises its risk oversight function both directly and indirectly.
-At its regularly scheduled meetings, the Board of Directors receives reports from the Chief Executive Officer, the Chief Financial Officer, and other individuals who have primary responsibility for other operational aspects of the company, such as manufacturing, research and development, and sales and marketing.
+A list of risk factors associated with our business can be found in our Annual Report on Form 10-K for our fiscal year ended December 29, 2018, as filed with the SEC.
+Our Board of Directors exercises its risk oversight function specifically, and as a part of broader oversight activities.
+At its regularly scheduled meetings, the Board of Directors receives reports from the Chief Executive Officer, the Chief Financial Officer, and other individuals who have primary responsibility for operational aspects of the company, such as manufacturing, research and development, sales and marketing, and legal compliance.
 The Board of Directors reviews and approves the company's annual operating plan.

-The Board exercises its risk oversight function through the three Board Committees.
-As prescribed in its charter, the Audit Committee oversees the company's accounting and financial reporting processes and audits of the company's financial statements, including oversight of the company's systems of internal controls and disclosure controls and procedures, compliance with legal and regulatory requirements, internal audit function and the appointment, compensation and evaluation of the company's independent auditors.
+The Board also exercises its risk oversight function through the three committees of the Board.
+As prescribed in its charter, the Audit Committee oversees the company's accounting and financial reporting processes and audits of the company's financial statements, including oversight of the company's systems of internal controls and disclosure controls and procedures, compliance with legal and regulatory requirements, internal audit or similar activities and the appointment, compensation and evaluation of the company's independent auditors.
 The Audit Committee reports regularly to the Board of Directors and to the independent directors regarding matters for which the committee has responsibility and for any other issues that the committee believes should be brought to the attention of the Board of Directors.

 As prescribed in its charter, the Compensation Committee oversees the company's compensation and benefits plans, policies and programs, determines the compensation of our executive officers and administers our equity compensation plans.
-The Compensation Committee confers with the Audit Committee regarding the risks arising from our company's employee compensation program.
+The Compensation Committee confers with the Board and the Audit Committee regarding the risks arising from our company's executive and employee compensation programs.

-As prescribed in its charter, the Governance Committee oversees the company's corporate governance practices and assesses the Board's composition and performance.
+As prescribed in its charter, the Governance Committee oversees the company's corporate governance practices, including the governance of risk management, and assesses the Board's composition and performance.
+The Governance Committee oversees the annual evaluation of the overall Board, the functioning of the committees, and each individual member of our Board.
+A director's qualifications are also evaluated each time the director is considered for Board membership.